 - Euthydemus - Socrates does a good job in this dialogue explaining why Wisdom (close to virtue) is the highest good, which makes for an excellent introduction to Stoicism.
 The NYC Stoics have excerpted the relevant portion of the dialogue here.
 It's a great intro to a major concept in Stoicism

-- Massimo Pigliucci has a solid Stoicism 101 essay here.
+- Massimo Pigliucci has a solid Stoicism 101 essay here or read Donald Robertson's Collection.
 You could also get lots of material from Massimo's essay collections here.
-Or read from Donald Robertson's collection.

 - Have a "topic of the month" for discussion, where you give a brief introduction to a common problem many people may have, and talk about it from a Stoic perspective.
 Topics can include anger, anxiety, friendship, and more.

 - The Stoic Fellowship activities committee's goal is to provide guidance for meeting topics for your community, and has themes they can provide you which can guide you in running your community

 If you've already started a community, join the Stoic Fellowship's global network and we'll list your group to attract even more members, as well as provide you with guidance along the way.